-LW: This document comes from the taskforce office, and was somebody actually writing this or transcribing this?
+LW: This document comes from the task force office, and was somebody actually writing this?
+Was someone transcribing this?

 BR: It was my staff.
 They were all taking notes, recording every phone call that comes in, who’s calling, what time it is, and what it’s about.
 If we’re going to look back on this and not remember — so we compiled those notes.